- Pharmaceutical IP Services

 Massachusetts College of Pharmacy and Allied Health Sciences, B.S., 1992

-Andrew Ryan is a partner in Cantor Colburn’s Litigation Practice Group and chairs the firm’s Post Grant Practice Group.
-He is a trial lawyer with more than fifteen years of experience representing plaintiffs and defendants in patent cases and other intellectual property and complex litigation matters.
-He also has significant experience in Inter Partes Review (IPR) and other adversarial proceedings in the U.S. Patent and Trademark Office.
+Andrew Ryan is a partner in Cantor Colburn’s Litigation Department and chairs the firm’s Post Grant Practice.
+He is a trial lawyer with almost 20 years' experience representing plaintiffs and defendants in patent cases and other intellectual property and complex litigation matters.
+He also has significant experience in inter partes review (IPR) and other adversarial proceedings in the U.S. Patent and Trademark Office.
 Andy has experience in a wide variety of industry areas, including electronics and semiconductors, robotics, automotive components, medical devices, pharmaceuticals, and biotechnology.
-He has participated in and led matters before the U.S. District Courts of CT, MA, NY, NJ, DE, FL, CA, TX, the Patent Trial and Appeals Board (PTAB), the International Trade Commission (ITC), and the U.S. Court of Appeal for the Federal Circuit.
+He has participated in and led matters before the U.S. District Courts of CT, MA, NY, NJ, DE, FL, CA, TX, the Patent Trial and Appeals Board (PTAB), the International Trade Commission (ITC), and the U.S. Court of Appeals for the Federal Circuit.

-Andy’s practice focuses on the enforcement and defense of a variety of intellectual property rights.
-He is experienced in the fields of patents, trademarks, trade dress, unfair competition, copyrights and trade secrets.
+Andy is experienced in the fields of patents, trademarks, trade dress, unfair competition, copyrights and trade secrets.
 He has represented clients in federal and state court in bench and jury trials, preliminary injunction proceedings, and in appellate matters.
-Andy's trial experience includes cases involving a variety of industries and technologies, including shape memory alloys, medical stent technology, restorative dental materials, and industrial safety products, including earplugs and protective eyewear.
+Andy's trial experience includes cases involving a variety of technologies, including shape memory alloys, medical stent technology, restorative dental materials, and industrial safety products, including earplugs and protective eye wear.

 Partner, Cantor Colburn LLP, 2006-present